Home - Book Preview

 Sullivan looked down at him for a long moment with his flat, serious face.

 Quinn looked at him steadily.
-"I understand."
+"I understand. "

-"Then get in the car."
+"Then get in the car. "

-He set his hands in his lap and watched Millhaven slide past the window and grow smaller and then disappear around a corner and was gone.
-He sat with the feeling he stood at the edge of something whose size he could not yet measure.
+He set his hands in his lap and watched Millhaven slide past the window and grow smaller and then disappear around a corner and was sat with the feeling he stood at the edge of something whose size he could not yet measure.

 So he did what he always did.